 Catania has been destroyed and rebuilt multiple times due to volcanic eruptions from Mount Etna and devastating earthquakes, giving it a unique layered history.

-Prices are approximately the same throughout the year.
-On average Catania is extremely affordable compared to other ports.
-The chart below shows the monthly average cost per day for cruises from Catania.
+Prices are around the same throughout the year.
+On average cruises from Catania are fairly affordable compared to other ports.
+Look at the diagram below for the monthly average cost per day.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!